|

 This was followed by another Warder Cadbury gift from a used bookstore - the 1893 NYS Forest Commission Report that contains a beautiful Stoddard photo of the church.

-In 1960 a parishioner from my father's Albany church gave him an 1885 Edward Bierstadt photo of Camp Fairview on neighboring Osprey Island.
+In 1960 a parishioner from my father’s Albany church gave him an 1885 Edward Bierstadt original print of Camp Fairview on neighboring Osprey Island.
 Soon after Dad found three copies of Bierstadt photos in the rectory study.
-I don't think he ever realised how significant they are.
+I don’t think he ever realised how significant they are.

-In 1962 William Wessels, warden of Dad's Blue Mountain church and a founder of the Adirondack Museum, published an article about the Florida church that was built from Good Shepherd's plans.
-And in 1968 Dad wrote his own short sketch of the history of Raquette Lake, with the help of the former minister's granddaughter, Mary Brown-Serman Walke Kirby.
+In 1962 William Wessels, warden of Dad’s Blue Mountain church and a founder of the Adirondack Museum, published an article about the Mandarin, Florida, church that was built using Good Shepherd’s plans.
+And in 1968 Dad wrote his own short sketch of the history of Raquette Lake, with the help of the former minister’s granddaughter, Mary Brown-Serman Walke Kirby, used as the nucleus of our web site.

 So when I came up to Raquette Lake in 1995 to help care for Dad before he died, I began taking photographs of many of the historical items around the Island that I thought might interest others.

 In 1997 Microsoft issued MS Publisher, with a promise of free web hosting coming soon to all MSN subscribers.
-I set to work, wanting to share all of our history - but the free hosting didn't appear until 1999!
+I set to work, wanting to share all of our history – but the free hosting didn’t appear until 1999!
 And ended abruptly in 2002 after being sold to another company.
 Luckily I had a copy of the site on my computer.
-[Many other subscribers lost everything, including a photographer whose only copies were on-line.]
+[Many other subscribers lost everything, including a prize-winning photographer whose only copies of his work – 500 – were on-line.]

-In 2004 one of the final steps was finding a postcard of our island group on the Internet, which eventually led to eBay and the discovery of much more memorabilia including a rare 1900 photo of the original rectory in a D&H railway brochure.
+In 2004 one of what I thought would be the final step was finding a postcard of our island group on the Internet, which eventually led to eBay and the discovery of much more memorabilia including a rare 1900 photo of the original rectory in a D&H railway brochure.

-That same year AARCH sent me a photocopy of the 1897 issue of the Architectural Record with an article on the works of the Cady, Berg & See containing three photos of the 1880 "Church in the Adirondacks."
+That same year the Adirondack Architectural Heritage (AARCH) sent me a photocopy of the 1897 issue of the Architectural Record with an article on the works of the Cady, Berg & See containing three photos of the 1880 “Church in the Adirondacks.”

 Through the former curator of the Stoddard collection at the Chapman Museum in Glens Falls, we determined the images were commercial photos by Seneca Ray Stoddard.
 The U of Pennsylvania Fisher Fine Arts Library (where the original magazine is located) used their newest machine to scan the photos.